PieterMostert/Lipgloss/README.md

 # Lipgloss
 Python app for creating glaze recipes.

-See README.pdf in README_latex_files for more info.
+See README.pdf in README LaTeX files for more info.